Jay and The Americans

 Leiber and Stoller built on the group's natural doo wop ability attempted to broaden their appeal by emphasizing Traynor's lead and the pop flavor of the sound.
 United Artists decided to rename the group Binky Jones and the Americans.
 A compromise changed it to Jay and the Americans.

 The big movie at the time was Westside Story, in which United Artists had a stake.
 The record division needed some artists to record songs from the film and Jay and the Americans were given "Tonight."
 In the late summer of 1961, the group cut "Tonight" at its first United Artist recording session.
 At the same time two other U.A. acts, Ralph Marterie and Ferante and Teicher, also recorded "Tonight."
 Though most of the promotion money was spent on the two better known acts, the single sold 40,00 copies in the New York area.

-Meanwhile, David Blatt (who called himself David Black, born November 2, 1938) and Marty Sanders (Born February 28, 1941) were also trying to record on the Ivy label.
+Meanwhile, David Blatt who called himself David Black were also trying to record on the Ivy label.
 They recorded :Forgive Me" on the Atlantic label as the Two Chaps.
 Then in the spring of 1962, they sang with the Empires from Tilden High in Brooklyn, on the Epic label release of "Time and a Place."
 Marty was also playing guitar for Jay and the American sessions.
-While working on their album he asked to become a member.
+While working on their album he asked to become a members.

 With the success of "She Cried," Jay and the Americans were booked on a continuous string of one nighter tours.
 The constant travel and failure of the next two singles caused Traynor to leave the group to go solo by mid-1963.
 The Americans without Traynor sang backup vocals on Bobby Goldsboro's "See the Funny Little Clown."